hyperhyperspace/pulsar/README.md

 # 4) start a new console
 ```

-## Browser client available
+## Features

-* Web Browser P2P available (powered by Hyperhyperspace).
-* Browser client, with an external signalling server help, can become a peer in a gossip network of browsers.
-* Naive Key Storage in the Browser or in 3rd-party Encrypted Storage Services.

-## Single-threaded Mining with a Synthetic Nakamoto Consensus
+- Single-threaded Mining with a Synthetic Nakamoto Consensus
 - VDF Mining.
 - Private pseudo-random dice tossing per miner (using VRF).
 - Fair staking, probability of mining is very close to stake percentage of the miner.
 - VDF Paralellization is affected by [Amdalh's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law).

-## Stake delegation for convenience

-- Stake Delegation if you dont want to do Staking+Mining yourself.
-The stake must be locked to help the system know how much stake is at-stake on mining and consensus.

-## Tokenomics
+* Web Browser P2P available (powered by Hyperhyperspace).

-* **Simple Monetary Policy**: fixed issuance per block.
+* Simple Monetary Policy**: fixed issuance per block.

-* **Bootstrap Period with Virtual Balance on each Mining Thread**: to avoid cold-start issues, each miner get and initial virtual drop for each thread mining, only during the bootstrap period of several months.
+* Bootstrap Period with Virtual Balance on each Mining Thread: to avoid cold-start issues, each miner get and initial virtual drop for each thread mining, only during the bootstrap period of several months.
 For example if Alice is using only 1 thread to mine she gets 10,000 native coins to mine and if she mines 1 block she can get 10 coins as a reward.
 Then she has 10,000 virtual coins during the bootstrap and 10 real coins until she spends that or earn more mining rewards.
 During the bootstrap period she can use 10,010 coins for staking.
 After the bootstratp period, for example 6 months, the virtual coins cannot be used for staking/rewards, but any real non-bootstrap remain and can used for staking in the future.

-## Type of Transactions (Roadmap)
+## Roadmap

+### Browser Wallet client available

+* Browser client, with an external signalling server help, can become a peer in a gossip network of browsers.
+* Naive Key Storage in the Browser or in 3rd-party Encrypted Storage Services.

+### Stake delegation for convenience

+- Stake Delegation if you dont want to do Staking+Mining yourself.
+The stake must be locked to help the system know how much stake is at-stake on mining and consensus.

-Montecarlo Testnet (Testnet1) has *no* transactions.
+### Montecarlo Testnet (Testnet1) has *no* transactions.

 ### Core (Las Vegas Testnet [Testnet2] and Monaco Testnet [Testnet3] )